 The UK’s climate is becoming warmer, which is also helping to increase the popularity of outdoor living.
 As people extend their homes into the outdoors, sales of garden buildings and garden furniture are soaring.
 Now is a great time to create a zen garden with a peaceful atmosphere.

 Outdoor gatherings and alfresco dining became a necessity last year, and our gardens are evolving to accommodate this.
-Cooking and entertaining outside is big news, with outdoor kitchens, BBQs and pizza ovens being key trends.
+Cooking and entertaining outside is big news, with outdoor kitchens, BBQs and pizza ovens being key garden trends.

 The lockdown was the original driving force for outdoor gatherings, as indoor meetings were limited.
 However, their popularity continues as restrictions are lifted, with people realising the advantages of external socialising.
 For starters, it’s ideal for those who lack the space inside for larger get-togethers.
 Plus it keeps any mess away from inside the home, as everything is contained in the garden.